Emma Cannon

-Emma Cannon (born June 1, 1989) is an American basketball player for the Indiana Fever of the Women's National Basketball Association (WNBA).
-She previously played for the Connecticut Sun, Indiana Fever, Las Vegas Aces, and Phoenix Mercury.
+Emma Cannon (born June 1, 1989) is an American professional basketball player for the Los Angeles Sparks of the Women's National Basketball Association (WNBA).
+She played college basketball for Central Florida and Florida Southern before debuting in the WNBA in 2017 for the Phoenix Mercury.
+She has also played for the Connecticut Sun, Indiana Fever and Las Vegas Aces and has played overseas in Germany, Australia, Israel, Russia, Poland, Hungary, Turkey, and China.
+She won two championships with Elitzur Ramla of the Israeli League in 2022 and 2023.

 Early life

 Cannon attended the School of the Arts in Rochester, New York.
 While at the School of the Arts, Cannon collected 1,800 points and also 1,800 rebounds.
 She also holds the school record for both most points (47) and rebounds (35) in a single game.
 Following her outstanding high school career, Cannon committed to play collegiate basketball at Central Florida.

 College

 Central Florida

 During Cannon's freshman year, she was named to the C-USA All-Freshman team after averaging 11.7 ppg and 8.7 rpg.
 She continued her impressive play the following year, being named to the C-USA 1st Team.
 She broke the school record for rebounds in a season with 393.
 She was also named the C-USA Tournament MVP leading the Knights to the NCAA Tournament.
 Her junior year, she joined the 1,000 point club for the Knights and continued to move up both the points and rebound list for both the school and C-USA.
 Following her outstanding high school career, Cannon committed to play collegiate basketball at Central Florida.